2 – Nautical charts

 Courses

 So, now we can measure distances and both plot and read out positions, but we also need directions.
-For example we need to find the course from safe-water buoy A to safe-water buoy B. To accomplish this we may use parallel rules as shown in the chart of Figure 2.7 below:
+For example we need to find the course from safe-water buoy A to safe-water buoy B. To accomplish this we may use a parallel rule aka parallel ruler as shown in the chart of Figure 2.7 below:

 Nautical course - parallel rulers